chiphat102/FHIR7/README.md

 # FHIR7
 Checking my FHIR website using RESTful API

-In order to run the fhir website using REStful API in your own computer, you must download some features that create environment for launching our own website. \n
+In order to run the fhir website using REStful API in your own computer, you must download some features that create environment for launching our own website.

 **First step**: Download Node.js https://nodejs.org/en/download

-**Second step**: Go to Extensions in VS code, download Live Server and REST client **Third step**: Open Powershell by Window + X, then input this line: Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force
+**Second step**: Go to Extensions in VS code, download Live Server and REST client

+**Third step**: Open Powershell by Window + X, then input this line: Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force
 Next, check the ExecutionPolicy list by this line: Get-ExecutionPolicy -List You should see RemoteSigned under the CurrentUser scope.
 It means we have succeeded.